heng2j/pi_incubator/README.md

 ### Experimental Runs

 Investigating why collector kwargs are not being passed to desinated collector from RayCollector.
 Need to understand how the argument are being pass.
-Will reachout to TorchRL team
+Will reachout to TorchRL team.
 ```bash
 python ray_collector_train.py
 ```

+Currently

 ---